YBIO/SurveyCSS/README.md

 # <div align='center'> SurveyCSS (Continuously updating) </div>

 ## NEWS
-### 24-08-18 :smiley: Our paper has been accepted in IEEE TPAMI!
+### 24-08-18 :smiley: Our paper has been accepted in IEEE TPAMI

 ### 24-07-23 :blush: Our latest verison of paper has been released in ArXiv!